gdssvpp/gdssvpp/README.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/devicon.min.css">

 # 💫 About Me:
 Let me introduce myself.
-My name is Pablo Nogueira, 22 YO, currently living in Praia Grande, São Paulo.
+My name is Pablo Nogueira, 22 yo, currently living in Praia Grande, São Paulo.
 Studying twice as much as I work...
 Sometimes.
 I study Java/SpringBoot, JS and a few more things.
-I started in I.T in 2018 and had my first experience in 2021.
+I started in I.T in 2018 and had my first experience in 2022.
 I believe that experiences are never too much..
 I want to be a reference in a few years.<br/><br/>  Keep ballin' 🏀 and keep coding 👨‍💻.

-<i class="devicon-devicon-plain"></i>

 ## 🌐 Social:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/pablo-nogueira-9a03132)